TaitoUnited/wordpress-template/README.md

 It is recommended to do large modifications in local or staging environment.
 Use the production environment only for making frequent live modifications like creating new blog posts and managing users.

-## Upgrading WordPress
+## Updating WordPress

-TODO Automatically:

-* Publish all WordPress and wp-plugin updates to staging automatically and send notifications to site administrator.
-Administrator may then publish changes to production by merging staging to master using GitHub web UI.
-* WordPress autoupdates are enabled by default?
-Provide a way to revert back to an older image without causing another autoupdate.
-* How to update plugins automatically?
-Should plugins be defined in dockerfile?
+> TODO: Automatically -> There are update scripts in `scripts/update` directory.
+> TODO: Cache plugins should be disabled during an update?
+> TODO: cloudbuild.yaml should take db export and volume snapshot automatically for prod

 Manually:

-1) **local**: Update WordPress version in `wordpress/Dockerfile` and `wordpress/Dockerfile.build` files.
-Optionally update also plugins with the admin UI.
+1) **local wordpress**: Update WordPress version in `wordpress/Dockerfile` and `wordpress/Dockerfile.build` files.
+Push changes to dev branch.
+2) **local plugins**: Update plugins either with `taito wp update plugins` command or by using the WordPress Admin GUI.
+Push changes to dev branch and add string `[ci update plugins]` in the commit message content.
+It informs CI that plugins should be updated after deployment if persistent volume claim is being used.
-2) **staging**: Push changes to staging branch, check that the version number has actually changed, and make sure that everything works ok.
-Optionally update also plugins in admin UI.
+3) **staging wordpress**: Merge changes to staging branch, after deployment open admin GUI with `taito open admin:stag` and check that the version number has actually changed, plugins have been updated, and everything works ok.
-3) **prod**: Merge changes to master, check that the version number has actually changed, and make sure that everything works ok.
-Optionally update also plugins in admin UI.
+4) **prod wordpress**: Merge changes to prod branch, after deployment open admin GUI with `taito open admin:prod` and check that the version number has actually changed, plugins have been updated, and everything works ok.

+Reverting changes:

+TODO how to revert: container image, database, volume snapshot, (storage bucket)

 ## Local development